Rigorous computation of expansion in one-dimensional dynamics: Implementation and computations

 \subsection{Comparison of our method against the suggested derivative-based approach}

-It was conjectured in~\cite{Day2008} that making the partition finer where the derivative of $f$ is large might yield a better estimate of the expansion exponent than using a uniform partition.
-We conducted some computations aimed at verifying or refuting this statement.
+It was conjectured in~\cite{Day2008} that making the partition finer where the derivative of $f$ is large might yield a better lower bound on the expansion exponent than using a uniform partition.